 If this moves a part of you, please see it as a gift and consider what it might be like to fully let the emotion release from the deepest part of yourself.

 Today is our 28th wedding anniversary.
 We are driving through Vero Beach, past the roads where Luke was lost for 11 days and we searched for him.
 This is the day, 10 years ago, when his little, barely 15 pound body was found in the early morning hours by a friend, after being hit by a car and left for dead on the side of the road.
-Both Mike and I feel it whenever we pass these roads, with an uncomfortable recognition.
+We feel it whenever we pass these roads, with an uncomfortable recognition.
 It is one of those days that burned in my memory of the phone call, as we woke up and got ready to continue our search for him.
-I remember my knees buckled, and the sound of my voice when I thought he was killed.
+I remember my knees buckled, and the sound of my own voice when I thought he was killed.

 As some of you know, he was alive and unconscious, and the moment we raced to the hospital he was carried to, our amazing journey with him began.